The Real Cory Booker Likes to Quote a Violent, Anti-Semitic Racist

-“I’ve never admired a white man, but the greatest of them, to my mind, was Hitler.” ~ Stokey Carmichael
+“I’ve never admired a white man, but the greatest of them, to my mind, was Hitler.” ~ Stokely Carmichael

 Little attention has been paid to Cory Booker’s opening statements at the Kavanaugh hearing and no mainstream media outlets are reporting who he is quoting over and over again.
 There was a time when it would have been splashed on the front pages on newspapers, but we are all socialists now as Newsweek said.